holgerknoche/gutta-prediction/artifact-README.md

 For the following instructions, we assume that the archive has been extracted to a directory.

 # Running the Benchmarks
-The archive contains a shell script named `run-benchmarks.sh` to run all benchmarks conveniently with a given number of warmup and timed iterations.
+The archive contains a shell script named `run-benchmarks.sh` (or `run-benchmarks.cmd` for Windows) to run all benchmarks conveniently with a given number of warmup and timed iterations.
 For our paper, we ran the benchmarks with one warmup iteration and 100 timed iterations, which can be achieved by running `run-benchmarks.sh 1 100`.
 The benchmarks will print the duration of each timed iteration in milliseconds, and compute the average duration and the standard deviation after the last timed iteration.

 # Interactive Use
-The user interface is opened automatically when running the JAR `gutta-prediction-1.0-SNAPSHOT.jar`, e.g., by clicking on it or running it from the command line with `java -jar`.
+The user interface is opened automatically when running the JAR `gutta-prediction-1.0-SNAPSHOT.jar`.
+Since the implementation uses a preview feature ("Structured Concurrency"), it should not be started by double-clicking on the JAR file, but by invoking it from the command line with `java -jar --enable-preview`.
+For convenience, a `run-gui-sh` script (or `run-gui.cmd` for Windows) is provided.
 Instructions for running different scenarios from the paper are given below.
 The name "gutta" is inspired by the latin proverb "gutta cavat lapidem" ("the drop (of water) carves the rock"), as we intend our approach to slowly carve the service boundaries from a monolith.